NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 ## Practicalities

-1. Two-three lectures per day Monday through Wednesday, starting at 830am, see schedule below
+1. Lectures Monday through Wednesday, starting at 830am, see schedule below
-2. Hands-on sessions in the afternoons till 6pm
+2. Hands-on sessions before lunch and in the afternoons till 6pm
 3. For all lecture days we provide relevant jupyter-notebooks you can work on